 Although trees developed photosynthesis as a way to grow and get their necessary nutrients and energy, the process benefits humans as well.
 The leftover oxygen which the trees release back into the air is a crucial part of this benefit as it enters the air that we breathe.

-Us humans also are producing an increasing amount of carbon dioxide as we burn fossil fuels.
-This is bad for the environment as a whole, but it does provide trees with the carbon dioxide they need for photosynthesis to occur.
+Humans also are producing an increasing amount of carbon dioxide as we burn fossil fuels.
+This is bad for the environment as a whole.
+However, it does provide trees with the carbon dioxide they need for photosynthesis to occur.
 As such, trees help us to reduce the carbon dioxide levels in the atmosphere and experts encourage people to plant more trees and forests to counter the growing issue of this substance in the air.

 All trees and other plants rely on photosynthesis to survive, but the process does have its limits.
-The most important limits are those concerning the tree’s access to carbon dioxide, water, and light as well as other similar environmental factors.
+The most important are those concerning the tree’s access to carbon dioxide, water, and light.
 If for some reason the plant can’t access enough of any of these ingredients, it may become less effective at photosynthesis.

-If you live in a dry or hot climate, then you should consult an arborist before planting new trees on your property.
-There are some plants and trees, such as those native to these areas, which have evolved in a way that lets them live in this climate.
-They keep a constant supply of large amounts of carbon dioxide in their cells, which allows them to easily undergo photosynthesis and prevent photorespiration.
+You should consult an arborist before planting new trees on your property.
+This is especially important if you live in a dry or hot climate.
+There are some plants and trees which have evolved in a way that lets them live in this climate.
+Good examples of these are trees native to the area.
+They keep a constant supply of large amounts of carbon dioxide in their cells.
+This allows them to easily undergo photosynthesis and prevent photorespiration.